ArjunTheAnalyst/SQL_DATA_ANALYST_JOB_MARKET_ANALYSIS/README.md

 • Skills required for top-paying positions<br>
 • Most in-demand Data Analyst skills<br>
 • Highest-paying technical skills<br>
-• Skills that offer the best combination of demand and salary<br>
+• Skills that offer the best combination of demand and salary

 The objective is to provide actionable insights for aspiring and experienced Data Analysts looking to maximize their employability and earning potential.